tarynpratt/tarynpivots.com/content/post/2020/syncing-logins-between-availablity-group-replicas.md

 {{< / highlight >}}

 As I said, this might not be the way you would do this, but this works for us and keeps the logins synced across all of our replicas which minimizes login failures.
-I’ve uploaded the <a href="https://github.com/tarynpratt/misc_sql_scripts/tree/master/SyncLogins" target="_blank">full script</a> to GitHub, if you're interested in it.
+I’ve uploaded the [full script](https://github.com/tarynpratt/misc_sql_scripts/tree/master/SyncLogins) to GitHub, if you're interested in it.